pH-7/php-http-header-response/README.md

 ## 📦 Installation

-The simplest way to add this library to your project, is with Composer
+The simplest way to add this library to your project, is with [Composer](https://getcomposer.org).

 ```console
 composer require ph-7/php-http-response-header